 A dog bite is traumatic, and injuries from the incident can last long after the attack itself.
 What might seem like a superficial injury at first often becomes more costly when dog attack victims suffer long-term physical and emotional scars.

 If you or a loved one were injured in a dog attack due to someone else’s negligence, you shouldn’t have to pay for their recklessness.
 See how the trusted dog bite injury attorneys at OnderLaw, LLC can help you get the compensation you’re owed for your injuries.
-Set up your free consultation by calling us today at (314) 963-9000 or contacting our personal injury law firm online.
+For your free consultation, call us today at (314) 963-9000 or contact our personal injury law firm online.

 Why Should I Choose OnderLaw, LLC to Handle My Dog Bite Injury Case?

 It’s devastating when a dog attacks you.
 Beyond suffering from emotional and physical pain, sorting through costly medical bills and dealing with the negligent party who caused the attack can be overwhelming.

 Dog bite victims can be owed significant compensation for their injuries.
 However, when victims try to handle claims on their own, they typically miss out on the money they deserve.
 People and companies liable for dog attacks might reach out to victims to try to talk them into a low settlement or trick them into saying something they can use to deny their claim.
 Furthermore, multiple parties might be responsible for the attack, and various laws apply to dog bite injuries, depending on the state.
 The claims process is so complicated that some victims give up.